CLOSE SEARCH

 Conduct of the parties (only in exceptional cases)

 Most property adjustment orders are agreed through negotiation rather than imposed by courts.
+In practice, a desire to retain the family home often requires compromises in other areas of the financial settlement.
 This negotiation process often involves "horse trading" between different assets:

 Pension offsetting - one spouse may keep a larger share of their pension in exchange for the other retaining the family home